About Dr. Christina Nelsen, PsyD

 I believe we all have the capacity to generate self-awareness and have an innate ability to heal our pain.
 Assisting couples and individuals foster deeper compassion, healthy attachment and intimacy in their relationships is what this work is about.

 Dr. Nelsen has a Doctorate and a Masters degree in Clinical Psychology with an emphasis on attachment and relationship dynamics.
 She also has a Bachelors degree in Human Sexuality & Psychology and a BFA in Studio Arts.
 She is a published author in the field of gender and sexuality.
 She has presented her research at national conferences, as well as internationally.
 Excerpts of her research work have been used in a university course entitled "Women's Gender and Sexuality Studies: Race, Sex, Gender and the Body" at Cal State Long Beach.
 Dr. Nelsen regularly contributes to various blogs and was recognized as one of the "Planet's Top 100 Bloggers on Marriage Counseling" in 2017.
 She is currently writing a book to help couples have deeper sexual intimacy from an attachment-based perspective.
+Dr. Nelsen teaches intensives and workshops, and serves as an inspirational speaker/lecturer.

 She is trained in Psychobiological Approach to Couples Therapy (PACT), Accelerated Experiential Dynamic Psychotherapy for Couples (AEDP), Sex Therapy, Somatics Experiencing (SE), Child Therapy, Art Therapy, Emotionally Focused Therapy (EFT), EMDR, is certified in Clinical Hypnotherapy and is working towards her certification in sex therapy through The American Association of Sexuality Educators, Counselors and Therapists (AASECT) and California Institute of Integral Studies.